 Before you buy a product, especially a used or secondhand one, be sure to check that the manufacturer has not recalled it.
 If you are buying a product for a child, such as toys, clothing, cribs, and costume jewelry, be especially careful.
 Visit these websites to find the latest on safety recalls:

 In order to avoid auto repair rip-offs, be prepared.
-Knowing how your vehicle works and how to identify common car problems is a good beginning.
+Knowing how your vehicle works and how to identify common car problems is a good start.
 It is also important to know how to select a good mechanic, the kinds of questions to ask, and your consumer rights.